revuedepresse/org.revue-de-presse.api/README.md

 API serving daily short lists (10 items) of top news in France sorted by popularity.
 Said popularity is simply based on retweets fetched by calling Twitter APIs.

-A variant of this project generalizing the principle of providing briefs from [Twitter Lists](https://help.twitter.com/en/using-twitter/twitter-lists)
-is also available from [snapshots.fr's git repository](https://github.com/thierrymarianne/snapshots.fr/tree/api)

 ## Installation

 The shell scripts written for bash